DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

     - content/funding-and-support/promos/get-adviser-veterans-promo
 navigation: 20.30
 navigation_title: If you're a veteran
-navigation_description: Find out about the support you can get while training to teach if you're a veteran.
+navigation_description: Find out how to get support when training to teach if you're a veteran.
 calls_to_action:
   chat:
     name: chat